Migrating

 bootstrap_path -> [Unsafe]

-The win is Fs becoming explicit in main's signature.
-The SBOM consumer can now see that the file-write authority is exercised by a typed function, not buried inside an Unsafe block.
+The win is Fs becoming explicit in main's signature: the SBOM consumer sees the file-write authority is exercised by a typed function, not buried inside an Unsafe block.

-Move every remaining function into typed Capa.
-Once the last py_invoke is gone, the Python file is unreferenced and can be deleted. main now threads the exact capabilities the program uses and nothing more:
+Once the last py_invoke is gone, the Python file is unreferenced and can be deleted. main threads the exact capabilities the program uses and nothing more.

 load_config -> [Fs]